lenkakt/zephyr-os-labs/config/README.md

 No success?
 Try the file solutions/task1_1.prj.conf.

-### TASK1.2: menuconfig, guiconfig and KConfig
+### TASK1.2: menuconfig, guiconfig and Kconfig

 There are many configuration options, and they depend on each other.
 Writing a configuration from scratch in a file and considering all the dependencies is challenging; no one asks you to do it!

 The right way is to use ready-made tools that group the options into graphical menus.
 You have two options: if a GUI is available during development, you can use the GUI tool (guiconfig) or the text menus available on the command line (menuconfig).

-We use the KConfig language to set up the menu's structure.
-You can find KConfig files in the sources defining the menu structure and options description—the online documentation generated from these files (e.g. here: <https://docs.zephyrproject.org/2.7.5/reference/kconfig/CONFIG_BOOT_BANNER.html#std-kconfig-CONFIG_BOOT_BANNER>).
+We use the Kconfig language to set up the menu's structure.
+You can find Kconfig files in the sources defining the menu structure and options description—the online documentation generated from these files (e.g. here: <https://docs.zephyrproject.org/2.7.5/reference/kconfig/CONFIG_BOOT_BANNER.html#std-kconfig-CONFIG_BOOT_BANNER>).
-All the options used in this lab are described in the zephyr-os-labs/zephyr/kernel/KConfig file.
+All the options used in this lab are described in the zephyr-os-labs/zephyr/kernel/Kconfig file.

 1. Comment out your settings in prj.conf.

 2. Start one of the interfaces and set your menu options.
 Save them.
 The entire configuration is now saved in zephyr-os-labs/build/zephyr/config.

-To start the menuconfig use: `west build -b qemu_x86 -t menuconfig`
+To start the menuconfig use: `west build -b qemu_x86 config/ -t menuconfig`

-To start the guiconfig use: `west build -b qemu_x86 -t menuconfig`
+To start the guiconfig use: `west build -b qemu_x86 config/ -t guiconfig`

 3. When you finish the settings, save your changes and quit the menu.